ccoenraets/salesforce-lightning-tutorial/create-searchbar-component.md

     ### Code Highlights:
     - The function first gets an instance of the **SearchKeyChange** event
-    - It then sets the event's searchKey parameter to the current value in the input field
+    - It then sets the event's searchKey parameter to the input field's new value
     - Finally, it fires the event so that registered listeners can catch it

 1. Click **File** > **Save** to save the file